chloeekk/chloeekk.github.io/content/posts/how-to-analyze-industry-in-stock-market/index.md

 * **Beware sentiment reversal:** The extremely high YTD gain (140%) reflects intense market euphoria.
 If AI growth expectations slow— or if new competitors emerge— **a sentiment reversal** could severely pressure the 956× P/E, leading to rapid share-price correction.

-Palantir stands out in the software infrastructure sector.
+Palantir stands out in the software infrastructure industry.
 It is a combination of **high-quality cash flow** and **extraordinary growth expectations**.
 Investing in it means **believing its future growth will far outpace the industry average**.